coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 formula (term -> G) -> G and a second one to prove the formula term -> G.

-If the optional list of :token:`itent` is present on the left side of ``/``, these constants are generalized in the premise (term -> G) of the first subgoal.
+If the optional list of :token:`ident` is present on the left side of ``/``, these constants are generalized in the premise (term -> G) of the first subgoal.
 By default bodies of local definitions are erased.
 This behavior can be inhibited by prefixing the